im2nguyen/katacoda/terraform-provider-intro/overview.md

 `terraform init`{{execute T2}}

-This downloads all providers listed in the `required_providers` argument in `main.tf`{{open}}.
+This downloads all providers listed in the `required_providers` argument in `~/learn-terraform-hashicups-provider/main.tf`{{open}}.
 The HashiCups provider has already been downloaded and installed in its respective directory: `~/.terraform.d/plugins/hashicorp.com/edu/hashicups/0.2/linux_amd64`